 You’ve heard how awesome Roth IRAs are and how starting one now can mean big bucks when you’re older.
 You’ve even done some research so you have a vague idea of how a Roth IRA works.
 Now what?
-How do you actually start one yourself?
-It’s surprisingly easy to set up a retirement account and to begin investing in your future.
+How do you actually start a Roth IRA for yourself?

 Before you invest

-- Tuck away at least $1,000 for emergencies.
+Tuck away at least $1,000 in a savings account for emergencies.

-When you’ve finished paying off your debt, take the amount you were using for this each month and, instead of spending it, stick it into a retirement account.
+When you’ve finished paying off your debt, take the amount you were using for debt reduction each month and, instead of spending it, stick it into a retirement account.

 Where to open a Roth IRA

-- Is there a minimum initial investment?
-Minimum contributions?
+Is there a minimum initial investment?

-- Does the company offer automatic contributions?
+Does the company offer automatic contributions?

-- How reputable is the provider?
+How reputable is the provider?

 If you’re willing to make some decisions on your own, you can open a self-directed IRA through a mutual fund company or through an online discount brokerage.

 Discount brokers appeal to many people because they have a low barrier to entry.
 They offer lower fees than traditional brokers because they don’t have research departments and they don’t offer investment advice.
-They only act as middlemen for trading in the market.
+They act purely as middlemen for trading in the market.

 How to open a Roth IRA